Wine

 It's no fable that

-While this is somewhat a matter of personal preference, tepid Syrah
+appreciation.
+While this is somewhat a matter of personal

 Knowing the basic

-brighter acidity, so a greater impression of dryness and astringency
+aromas, but also brighter acidity, so a greater impression of

 Descending the

-slightly below room temperature.
-Syrah and Rhône, Merlot, Cabernet
+F, slightly below room temperature.
+Syrah and Rhône, Merlot,

-often refrigerated too long and served too cold.
-It is better to
+are often refrigerated too long and served too cold.
+It is

-give these wines a timed chill of 15 to 20 minutes, rather than
+better to give these wines a timed chill of 15 to 20 minutes,

-store them in the typically 45° environment.
-Chardonnay, Meursault,
+rather than store them in the typically 45° environment.

 Fruity, dry whites,

-Blanc, dry Muscat, dry Chenin Blanc, dry Gewürztraminer, Viognier,
+Sauvignon Blanc, dry Muscat, dry Chenin Blanc, dry

-Pinot Gris and Grigio, Pinot Blanc and Bianco, Muscadet, Trebbiano
+Gewürztraminer, Viognier, Pinot Gris and Grigio, Pinot Blanc and

 Riesling, Auslese, Beerenauslese, Trockenbeerenauslese, Eiswein,